 window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-3CFESZ80X8');

-That feeling of crisis: Rachel Kiddell-Monroe
+That Feeling of Crisis: Rachel Kiddell-Monroe

 Brooke speaks with Rachel Kiddell-Monroe – Founder and Executive Director at SeeChange Initiative, and board member at Médecins Sans Frontières.
 In their discussion, they examine the impact of COVID-19 on marginalized communities, as well as the lack of empathy exhibited by first world nations towards less developed countries.